lsprangers/implementations-and-systems-design/design_systems/_typical_distributed_kv_store/README.md

 ## Where things are
 Most database clusters today are actually clusters of clusters!

-Partitioning our database into multiple nodes, where each node handles a partition, allows us to split up our data so that it's not sitting on one single machine
+Sharding our database into multiple nodes, where each node handles a shard, allows us to split up our data so that it's not sitting on one single machine

 Replication of those nodes helps us to scale reads on those nodes, and also to provide fault tolerance